researchnow/ruby-samplifyapi-client/docs/SampleSourcesApi.md

 api_instance = SamplifyAPIClient::SampleSourcesApi.new

 opts = {
+  country_iso_code: 'country_iso_code_example', # String | Only return sources applicable for the given country code
+  delivery_system: 'delivery_system_example', # String | Only return source with the given source
-  id: 56, # Integer | Only return sources with the given id
+  id: 'id_example', # String | Only return sources with the given id
+  language_iso_code: 'language_iso_code_example', # String | Only return sources applicable for the given language code
   limit: 10, # Integer | Maximum number of sources to return
   name: 'name_example', # String | Only return sources with the given name
   offset: 0, # Integer | The first zero-based offset source to return
   sort: ['sort_example'], # Array<String> | Sort the sources by the given key(s)
-  source: 'source_example', # String | Only return source with the given source
   survey_topic: 'survey_topic_example' # String | Only return sources with the given surveyTopic
 }